biomedical-cybernetics/projection-separability-indices/README.md

 ### Examples

 You can find meaningfull examples in the _[examples](./examples)_ folder.
-If you want to execute them, locate yourself in the project's root and execute `addpath('examples/')` to add the example files into the search path for the current MATLAB session.
+If you want to execute them, locate yourself in the project's root and execute `addpath('examples/')` in the MATLAB's Command Window to add the example files into the search path for the current MATLAB session.

 ## Execution